If only the three baseballs could talk. Maybe one of the balls was hit by Babe Ruth for a game-winning RBI.

 "They really mean a lot to me now."

-According to O'Keefe, one baseball was used in the 1926 World Series between the New York Yankees and the St. Louis Cardinals, one was used in the 1929 World Series between the Philadelphia Athletics and the Chicago Cubs and one may have been used in the 1955 World Series between the Brooklyn Dodgers and the New York Yankees.
+O'Keefe said one baseball was used in the 1926 World Series between the New York Yankees and the St. Louis Cardinals, one was used in the 1929 World Series between the Philadelphia Athletics and the Chicago Cubs and one may have been used in the 1955 World Series between the Brooklyn Dodgers and the New York Yankees.

 "I'm positive about the first two, but I'm not sure about the third one," O'Keefe said.
 "I know it was used in a World Series game, but I'm not sure about the year."